anakhas771/anakhas771/README.md

-<h1 align="left"> Hey there👋</h2>
+<h2 align="left">👋 Welcome to my profile!
+I'm Anakha S</h3>

-I'm Anakha, a Python Full Stack Developer based in Kerala, India.
+- 🌐 Full Stack Web Developer based in Kerala, India.

-I design and build whatever I can imagine.
+- 💡 I design and build whatever I can imagine.

-If an idea pops into my head, chances are I'll build it 😉
+- 😉 If an idea pops into my head, chances are I'll build it.

-I mainly work with **React** on the frontend and **Django / DRF** on the backend.
+- 💻 I mainly work with **React** on the frontend and **Django / DRF** on the backend.

-I'm always exploring new tools, improving my skills, and learning through hands-on development.
+- ⭐ I'm always exploring new tools, improving my skills, and learning through hands-on development.

 **Fun Facts**:
 -  I have two dogs